-The pupil's medical box should contain:
+The pupil's medication storage box should contain:

-- adrenaline injectors (two if possible) i.e. EpiPen[®] or Jext[®] (two of the same type being prescribed) - Health Care Plan and an up-to-date Allergy Action Plan if needed - antihistamine as tablets or syrup (if included on plan) - spoon if required - asthma inhaler (if included on plan).
+- adrenaline injectors (two if possible) i.e. EpiPen® or Jext® (two of the same type being prescribed) - Health Care Plan and an up-to-date Allergy Action Plan if needed - antihistamine as tablets or syrup (if included on plan) - spoon if required - asthma inhaler (if included on plan).